morrownr/USB-WiFi/README.md

 ```
 Review by Nick - The Alfa AWUS036ACHM is a very good product.
 It is mid-priced, well made and works well in managed mode, master mode and monitor mode.
 It runs cool and has exceptional range.
 It shows good link quality and signal level even in difficult situations where other adapters would drop the connection.
 Overall, it is a solid performer.
 Recommended.

---- Various links to additional adapters that are based on the mt7610u chipset ---
+--- Links to additional adapters that are based on the mt7610u chipset ---

 Amazon - $28 USD - [Linksys AE6000 Dual-Band Wireless Mini USB Adapter](https://www.amazon.com/Linksys-AE6000-Dual-Band-Wireless-Adapter/dp/B00BFW8KIG)